havrak/DotFiles/README.md

 # GNU/LINUX Dotfiles

-In this repository are my personal dotfiles used un my HP Elitebook 8740p, but all dotfiles should work fine across different devices.
-Distro I run is Antergos, but i don't think using them on any other distro would be a problem.
-All configs are set to use termite as default terminal emulator.
+In this repository are my personal dotfiles used on my HP Elitebook 8740p, but all dotfiles should work fine across different devices.
+Configs are used on Antergos, but i don't think using them on any other distro would be a problem.
+All configs use termite as default terminal emulator.

 # Programs that have configs in this repo
 + i3-gaps